 Often seen as a Take That

-against the original work, and closely related to Satire
+scenario, and is occasionally even made by the same people), and closely related to Satire

 .
 May involve Whole Plot Reference

 .
 Sometimes is actually a sequel to the original work, in which it usually serves as an Internal Deconstruction

 Of course, nothing prevents a work from being the Spiritual Antithesis of one work and the Spiritual Successor

 of another at the same time, which may often result in said work being X Meets Y

 Genres that play this role to each other: